splovyt/max-to-ibm-cloud-tutorial/deploying-max-models-to-ibm-cloud/index.md

         ibmcloud cs workers mycluster
         ```

-    * The port (replace `max-object-detector` with the service name corresponding to your model)
+    * The port

+        > Note: Replace `max-object-detector` with the service name corresponding to your model.

         ```
         kubectl describe service max-object-detector | grep NodePort